ioptime-official/ai-id-scanner/OCR/README.md

-# Extracting Text from IDs and Passports using PaddleOCR
+# Extracting Text using PaddleOCR

-## Scope
-This repository includes files and instructions on how to use PaddleOCR to extract text from images of South African/Zimbabwe IDs and passports.

 ## Installation